HannahHollywood/HannahHollywood/README.md

 <h1 align="center"> My name is Hannah-Beth and I'm a Junior Software Developer! 👩‍💻</h1>
-<p align="center">I've just completed the 💜She Codes Plus Australia program and I can't wait to use my new-found knowledge to continue working on some more interesting projects.</p>
+<p align="center">In June of 2021 I completed the 💜She Codes Plus Australia program and started in my first 🥞Full Stack Developer role at BHP in May of 2023!</p>

-<p align="center">My Portfolio 👉 https://hannahhollywood.github.io/</p>
+<p align="center">My (soon to be upgraded) Portfolio 👉 https://hannahhollywood.github.io/</p>

 <p align="center">
   <a href="https://skillicons.dev">